-The Fund's investments will be primarily focused in notes and bonds issued by domestic and foreign corporations, financial institutions, the U.S. Government, and government agencies and government guaranteed issuers; asset-backed securities consisting of consumer and commercial asset-backed securities; commercial mortgage-backed securities and residential mortgage-backed securities; and loan transactions.
-The Fund may purchase select municipal obligations, sovereign debt, and fixed income securities issued by corporations and governments in foreign countries, including in emerging markets, when the Investment Adviser believes that the additional returns available from these securities are attractive.
-The Fund may market instruments, invest in monev repurchase agreements, commercial paper and for hedging purposes, derivative instruments, consisting of futures, swaps and options, to meet its investment objective.
+The Fund's investments will be primarily focused in notes and bonds issued by domestic and non-U.S. corporations, financial institutions, the U.S. Government, and government agencies and government guaranteed issuers; asset-backed securities consisting of consumer and commercial asset-backed securities; commercial mortgage-backed securities residential mortgage-backed securities; and loan transactions.
+The Fund may purchase select municipal obligations, sovereign debt, and fixed income securities issued by corporations and governments in non-U.S. countries, including in emerging markets, when the Investment Adviser believes that the additional returns available from these securities are attractive.
+The Fund may invest in money market instruments, repurchase agreements, commercial paper and for hedging purposes, derivative instruments, consisting of futures, swaps and options, to meet its investment objective.
 The Fund may also invest a portion of its assets in convertible securities and preferred stock.
-Subject to applicable statutory and regulatory limitations, the Fund may invest in shares of other investment companies, such as ETFs.
+Subject to applicable statutory and regulatory limitations, the Fund may invest in securities of other investment companies, consisting of shares of ETFs and notes issued by BDCs.
 The Fund's investment in other investment companies may include shares of money market funds, including funds affiliated with the Investment Adviser.
-The Fund may invest in fixedand floating-rate loan transactions, which investments generally will be in the form of loan participations, delayed funding loans, and revolving credit facilities, or assignments of portions of such loans and private placement securities, such as Rule 144A, Regulation S and Regulation D securities.
+The Fund may invest in fixed- and floating-rate loan transactions, which investments generally will be in the form of loan participations, delayed funding loans, and revolving credit facilities, or assignments of portions of such loans.
+The Fund may also invest in private placement securities, including Rule 144A, Regulation S and Regulation D securities, to meet its investment objective.
+Private placement securities are securities that are exempt from registration with the U.S. Securities and Exchange Commission, under the exemptions of Rule 144A, Regulation S and Regulation D under the Securities Act of 1933.

 The Fund has no limitations on the range of maturities of the debt securities in which it can invest and may hold securities with short-, medium- or long-term maturities.
 The Fund will seek to maintain an overall portfolio duration (sensitivity to changes in yields) that is consistent with the broad investment grade market through the use of securities held and U.S. Treasury futures.
-Under normal circumstances, the Fund is managed with the intention of maintaining an effective duration of between 80% - 120% of the effective duration of Bloomberg US Aggregate Index, which as of January 31, 2022 was approximately 6.48 years.
-The Fund also targets, under normal circumstances, the following exposure limitations at the time of purchase: 95% of the Fund's assets in instruments denominated in U.S. Dollars including securities issued by corporate or sovereign issuers domiciled outside of the U.S.; 75% or more of the Fund's assets in instruments with an investment grade rating; 25% or less of the Fund's assets in instruments rated "BB" (or equivalent) and below, which are commonly referred to as "junk bonds"; 10% or less of the Fund's assets in corporate or sovereign debt of issuers domiciled in emerging markets (defined as an issuer in the JPMorgan Emerging Market Bond Index ("JPM EMBI")); and 5% or less of the Fund's assets in instruments notwithstanding, the Fund will have the flexibility to invest in the sectors, industries, securities and durations that the Investment Adviser identifies as offering attractive risk-adjusted returns consistent with the Fund's investment objective.
+Under normal circumstances, the Fund is managed with the intention of maintaining an effective duration of between 80% - 120% of the effective duration of Bloomberg US Aggregate Index, which as of January 31, 2024 was approximately 6.22 years.

+The Fund also targets, under normal circumstances, the following exposure limitations at the time of purchase: 95% of the Fund's assets in instruments denominated in U.S. Dollars including securities issued by corporate or sovereign issuers domiciled outside of the U.S.; 75% or more of the Fund's assets in instruments with an investment grade rating; 25% or less of the Fund's assets in instruments rated "BB" (or equivalent) and below, and their unrated equivalents, which are commonly referred to as "junk bonds"; 10% or less of the Fund's assets in corporate or sovereign debt of issuers domiciled in emerging markets (defined as an issuer in the IPMorgan Emerging Market Bond Index ("JPM EMBI")); and 5% or less of the Fund's assets in instruments rated "CCC" (or equivalent) and below.
+These limitations notwithstanding, the Fund will have the flexibility to invest in the sectors, industries, securities and durations that the Investment Adviser identifies as offering attractive risk-adjusted returns consistent with the Fund's investment objective.